 - Continuous upgrading of campus lighting systems to LED (light emitting diode)

 - Progressive roll-out of solar PV to offset the energy demand profile

 - Installation of web-enabled power management and sub-metering

 - Building Management and control system upgrades to enable system monitoring and efficient operation

 The University has taken positive action to offset its energy requirements by installing a Sustainable Energy Solution.
 The project represents a significant investment into the three communities USQ is part of, providing a ‘real-world experience’ that delivers a measurable reduction in long-term energy-related emissions and costs, as well as an enhanced platform for research, learning and teaching.

-Renewable energy generated from this system YTD is 877.96MWh, which equates to a carbon offset of 692.71tCO2-e recorded since the system went live on 26 June.The 2MW solar array project actively demonstrates the University’s commitment to its social responsibilities and to improving environmental performance.
+Renewable energy generated from the system is 10,558.76MWh (as of 31 Dec 2020) offsetting the University’s emissions by 8477.70tCO2-e since the system went live in June 2017.The 2MW solar array project actively demonstrates the University’s commitment to its social responsibilities and to improving environmental performance.